harvard-lil/accessibility-tools/content/order-matters/README.md

 placing help text beneath a form element, if you decide that's a good UX for sighted people; placing legalese at the bottom of a page; etc.).

-If you think you then put a lot of junk in front of the most important part of the page (e.g., most people just want to get to the sign up form and don't want to read the extra info, so won't want to tab through it), you can use [skip links](../../code/skip-links/) to improve the keyboard-user's UX further.
+If you think you therefore put a lot of junk in front of the most important part of the page (e.g., most people just want to get to the sign-up form and don't want to read the extra info, so won't want to tab through it), you can use [skip links](../../code/skip-links/) to improve the keyboard-user's UX further.